-When photographing people outside your immediate circle, remember to keep at least six feet of distance between you and your subject.
-Put your camera’s zoom function to good use.
-NCSD event coordinators can also ask participants to send you their own photos from the day so you can combine them into one shareable album.
+When possible, try to keep at least six feet of distance between you and your subject.
+You can also ask people to send you their own photos from the day so you can combine them into one shared album.

 5. Be selective.

 With digital cameras, it’s easy to take hundreds of photos in one day.
 But that doesn’t mean you should share them all.
 Spend some time picking out the best ones to post or share.
 And make sure you send them to Coping® magazine!

 Your NCSD photos could be featured in Coping with Cancer magazine.

 Once again, Coping with Cancer magazine is featuring National Cancer Survivors Day® in its July/August issue.
 And your photos could be included.

 If you’re celebrating NCSD this year, send the best digital photos of your Celebration of Life to Coping with Cancer magazine by June 14 to be considered for its official coverage of National Cancer Survivors Day® 2021.
 Coping® has provided the following to help you prepare your entries:

 * Format: Close up, candid shots are preferred.

 * Photo Description: Provide a short description of each photo submitted; list people from left to right.

 * Digital Camera: Set your camera for the highest possible resolution (quality).
 Submit via email or file transfer service such as DropBox or WeTransfer.